 Being literal VS localizing more in the target language is a translation debate that will likely rage forever on.
 I fall on the latter side of that argument, and feel that it’s part of the translator’s job to translate the essence and meaning behind a phrase, rather than just parse a singular Chinese character into an English word.

-Literal interpretations breaks immersion into the story and cuts into the flow of a fight at the very least, at the worst we get something that sounds kind of right, but isn’t.
-This is when knowledge of wuxia plays a role, especially in the world of xianxia that I play more in, where golden cores, nascent souls, and internal manors play a role in cultivation levels and dao.
+Literal interpretations breaks immersion into the story and at the very least cut into the flow of a fight, and at worst we get something that sounds kind of right, but isn’t.
+This is when knowledge of wuxia plays a role, especially in the world of xianxia that I play more in, where golden cores, nascent souls, and internal manors play a role in cultivation levels and pursuit of the dao.

 For example, the ‘Supernova Point’ is a move that comes up in one of my own novels.
 Translated literally, it would be ‘Explode Star Finger’.
 Using that in a fight would be almost hysterically comical, not to mention the localized translation paints a more vivid picture on what the move actually does.